 This neighbourhood is known worldwide as the Red Light District, but in the Netherlands it is called De Wallen.

-A city archaeologist describes (in this Amsterdam app) what De Wallen means:
+A city archaeologist describes (during this Amsterdam Red Light District tour) what De Wallen means:

 The word ‘Wallen’ comes from the canals that cross section the Red Light District; the Oudezijds Voorburgwal and the Oudezijds Achterburgwal.
 A ‘burgwal’ means ‘defensive wall’ with a canal in front, but now the name is used for the canals itself, which were dug as a defense for Amsterdam.